coveo/stew/README_MULTIPLE_LIBRARIES.md

 The pydev environment has some caveats:

 - It cannot be packaged, published or even pip-installed.
+It's dev only, meant to be use with `poetry install`.
 - `stew ci` will skip it.
 - the `tool.poetry.dev-dependencies` section is reserved, can be generated and updated through stew's `pull-dev-requirements` and `fix-outdated` commands.